PubMed ID: 15711601

 - Diet data were analyzed using an unpaired T-test

 - The effect of dietary intervention was analyzed using repeated measures ANOVA for an effect of time, diet and gender.
-Data were re-analyzed with baseline body mass index as a covariate.
+Data were re-analyzed with baseline BMI as a covariate.

 - Differences were considered significant if P<0.05